aaron-forcemedia/C-Sharp_Pop1_stats/readme.txt

 Please enjoy this work in progress.
 The intended design uses a colored text background and the text files will be overlayed onto a livestream of a video game in progress using Open Broadcaster Software (OBS) using the files created within the app.
 (Known bug: The code says that the files will be saved locally but they are currently being saved in the Debug Folder located within the bin folder)

 To test app please select option from menu and try some of the following Player Name examples: DatByte, x2the4th, J0N_CL0UD, Zoloto_, Gottakeepongamin, SlothLuvsChunk or Jason.
-(Known bug: The app will throw exception if a name can’t be found.)
+(Known bug: Program will continue funtioning until you quit but the app will throw exception if a name wasn't found after closing the program.)

 Project Feature List: